Nanaimo—Ladysmith

-Nanaimo—Ladysmith is a federal electoral district in British Columbia.
+Nanaimo—Ladysmith is a federal electoral district in British Columbia, in southeastern Vancouver Island.

 Nanaimo—Ladysmith was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It has come into effect with the call of the 42nd Canadian federal election, on August 2, 2015.
-55% of the riding came from the previous riding of Nanaimo—Cowichan and 44% from Nanaimo—Alberni.
+Five-ninths of the riding came from the previous riding of Nanaimo—Cowichan and four-ninths from Nanaimo—Alberni.